 Support for databases installed in the cloud

-To determine if a cloud platform is supported for use with ArcGIS, you need to know the specifications of the cloud virtual machines.
+To determine whether a cloud platform is supported for use with ArcGIS, you need to know the specifications of the cloud virtual machines.
 A cloud platform is supported for use with a database that ArcGIS supports as long as the virtual machines provided on that cloud platform meet the operating system and system specification requirements for use with the ArcGIS clients and database you want to install.

 Support for these virtual machines is predicated on the assumption that the virtual machines behave the same as a physical machine available on-premises that has the same specifications.
 In most cases, Esri Support attempts to replicate issues using on-premises machines with the same specifications as the cloud virtual machine you are using.